-Results from St. Thomas' Tell Them From Me Bullying and School Safety Report indicate that the percentage of students identifying as victims of bullying sits at 10 % which is well below the reported Canadian Average of 23%.
+Results from St. Thomas' Tell Them From Me Bullying and School Safety Report indicate that the percentage of students identifying as victims of moderate to severe bullying sits at 10 % which is well below the reported Canadian Average of 23%.

-Of these students 30% say they experienced Verbal or Social Conflict at school, while Physical Conflict and Cyber Bullying were identified by ~5% and ~6.5% respectively.
+Of these students 28%say they experienced Verbal or Social Conflict at school, while Physical Conflict and Cyber Bullying were identified by ~3% and ~4% respectively.
 Students identify break periods (48%%) and after school (32%%) as the most common times during the day when they encounter conflict with peers.
 All reported incidents of violence, aggression or bullying were addressed and resolved at the school level.